Liquidity ratios: types, formulas and how to use them

 Current ratio benchmarks:

-• Above 2.0: Possible excess cash that could be invested
+- Above 2.0: Suggests excess cash that could be invested elsewhere

-If your ratio is low: You may struggle during slow sales periods and should consider reducing expenses or improving cash collection.
+If your ratio is low: Consider reducing expenses or improving cash collection to avoid struggles during slow sales periods.

 When to use the current ratio

 You can use the current ratio to make decisions about your expenses and cash on hand.
 For instance, if you have a low working capital ratio, you may need to cut expenses.
-A low ratio also indicates that if you're buying equipment, you probably shouldn't use your cash on hand; consider a loan to spread the cost over time, instead.
+A low ratio also suggests you shouldn't use cash on hand for equipment purchases.
+Consider a loan to spread the cost over time.

-On the other hand, if your ratio is 3.0 or higher, you may be missing out on opportunities.
-While providing liquidity, excess cash generates little return and could be reinvested to grow the company.
+If your ratio is 3.0 or higher, you may be missing out on opportunities.
+While providing liquidity, excess cash generates little return and could be reinvested to grow your business.

-While this ratio is useful, it's not the only number you need to consider.
+This ratio isn't the only number you need to consider.
 Don't rely on this ratio to assess your ability to cover your short-term bills if you run a seasonal business.
-And keep in mind that this ratio really only looks at your current assets and liabilities; it doesn't take into account the long-term profitability of your business, the types of loans you have, or other factors that contribute to your business.
+This ratio only looks at your current assets and liabilities.
+It doesn't account for long-term profitability, the types of loans you have, or other factors that affect your business.

-• is easy to calculate because it requires just two numbers from the balance sheet
+- Easy to calculate: requires just two numbers from the balance sheet

 2. Quick ratio